hyperspy/hyperspy/rosettascio/docs/supported_formats/tvips.rst

 The ``.tvips`` format is the default format for image series collected by pixelated cameras from the TVIPS company.
-Typically individual images captured by these cameras are stored in the :ref:`TIFF format<tiff-format>` which can also be loaded by Hyperspy.
+Typically individual images captured by these cameras are stored in the :ref:`TIFF format<tiff-format>` which can also be loaded by RosettaSciIO.
 This format instead serves to store image streams from in-situ and 4D-STEM experiments.
 During collection, the maximum file size is typically capped meaning the dataset is typically split over multiple files ending in `_xyz.tvips`.
 The `_000.tvips` will contain the main header and